This content is reviewed regularly (on a bi-weekly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 South-Asian giant India attracts a large number of foreign tourists throughout the year.
 With its snow-clad mountains, numerous hill stations, the great Indian Thar Desert, pristine beaches, and coastal beauties, tourists can enjoy different attractions of the country all year round.

 Many places in the country are highly dependant on tourism for the local economy, and since the pandemic has hit, they have incurred a huge loss.
-As of 24 March, the nation counts over 11 million cases with 1,60,200 deaths, but thankfully, the count has a declining trajectory now.
+As of 21 July, the nation counts nearly 31 million cases with 418k deaths, but the trajectory is no longer on the rise.

-While many places have opened up by now for domestic tourism (even one of the seven wonders of the world: Taj Mahal reopened in September), the international borders, in all possibility, are expected to take longer to open, possibly till a substantial portion of the population is vaccinated against the virus.
+Many places have now been closed for tourism and the international borders are expected to take longer to open, possibly till a substantial portion of the population is vaccinated against the virus.